STISIG/stisig.github.io/_posts/design/2020-12-20-social-media-work.md

 ---
 layout: page
-title:  "Social Media in Crisis Management"
+title: "Social media in Crisis Management"
 subheadline: Paper Summary"
 teaser: "Social media and electronic communication has been a sirens call for computer and information scientists since 9-11."
 breadcrumb: true